-Like other professional sports, golf also has some strict rules and regulations regarding its equipment, including golf balls.
+Like other professional sports, golf also has strict rules and regulations regarding its equipment, including golf balls.
 This article will discuss those regulations that make a golf ball legal for the game, including its weight.

 The average weight of a golf ball